HJfod/BetterEdit/README.md

 ### Please note that BE 5 is still in very early stages of development, and many features are yet to add.

-However, if you'd like to try the next generation of BetterEdit out for yourself, you can get the latest binary from releases once I get the GitHub action set up.
+However, if you'd like to try the next generation of BetterEdit out for yourself, you can get the latest binary from [releases](https://github.com/HJfod/BetterEdit/releases/tag/v5.0.0-alpha) (download `BetterEdit.geode`).

+If you